lgmorand/workshop-aca/_entries/04-01 introduction.md

 - You can define the subnet range used by the Container Apps environment.
 - Once the environment is created, the subnet range is immutable.
 - A single load balancer and single Kubernetes service are associated with each container apps environment.
-- Each revision is assigned an IP address in the subnet.
+- Each revision is assigned to an IP address in the subnet.
 - You can restrict inbound requests to the environment exclusively to the VNET by deploying the environment as internal.

 As you begin to design the network around your container app, refer to [Plan virtual networks](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-vnet-plan-design-arm) for important concerns surrounding running virtual networks on Azure.